 You can "candle" the kiln for up to 99 hours, 99 minutes to dry ware thoroughly.
-"Candling" is a specific hold at 200°F which boils off the water in the clay slowly so that your work does not explode as the water expands rapidly to steam.
+"Candling" is a specific hold at 150°F which boils off the water in the clay slowly so that your work does not explode as the water expands rapidly to steam.
 This is highly recommended to do for most ceramics.
 We recommend overnight or for at least several hours depending on how dry your work it.
 NOTE: This is available as an optional step in the "Easy Fire" mode only.
 You can do the same thing with an added first segment in the "Vary Fire" mode.
+NOTE: Before April 2000 this preset temperature was set for 200°F.